rigetti/forest-benchmarking/docs/Superoperator representations.md

 For numerical implementation one usually puts a threshold on the eigenvalues, say $\lambda> 10^{-10}$, to prevent numerical instablities.

-## Choi to Pauli transfer matrix
+## Choi to Pauli-Liouville
 First we normalize the Choi representation

 $$\begin{align}
 \rho_{\mathcal E}=\frac 1 d \mathcal C = \frac 1 d \sum_{ij} |i\rangle \langle j| \otimes  \mathcal E (|i \rangle \langle j | )
 \end{align}$$

-Then the matrix elements of the Pauli transfer matrix representation of the channel can be obtained from the Choi state using
+Then the matrix elements of the Pauli-Liouville matrix representation of the channel can be obtained from the Choi state using

 $$(R_{\mathcal E})_{i,j} ={\rm Tr}[ \rho_{\mathcal E} \, P_j^T \otimes P_i].$$